mcnic16/sister-resin-craftsjune03/README.md

 As a returning customer I want:
 1. To see the website has been updated and what new items are available
-2. To easily find any promotional offers available including sales.
+2. To easily find any promotional offers available including sales
 3. To be able to contact company directly with any queries or customer order

 # Design
+The goal was to create a e-commerce website that is overall user friendly and easy to navigate.
+Here are my design choices:

 ## Framework
+I chose Bootstrap for the front-end framework for this project.
+JQuery was used for initializing some elements.

 ## Colour Scheme
+The main colour scheme of the site is a light purple, orange effect.

 ## Typography
+The font used is Playfair Display, serif

 ## Icons
+I used FontAwesome as the main icon library across the project

 ## Wireframes